Lubica Kucerova

-Lubica Kucerova (born 27 April 1983), also known as Lubica Slovak, is a Slovakian-born fashion designer, Ryerson University graduate and founder of Lubica, clothing company based in Jamaica.
+Lubica Kucerova (born 27 April 1983), also known as Lubica Slovak, is a Slovak-born fashion designer.
+She is a Ryerson University graduate and founder of Lubica, clothing company based in Jamaica.
 Lubica's early childhood influence was her grandmother who was a seamstress.
 She debuted her self-titled fashion line Lubica in Toronto at the LG Fashion Week in 2005 and has created several collections under her brand: Blue, Bliss, Bloom, Toucan, Trinity, Beyond and Dream.
 The Lubica line includes bikinis, resort contemporary women's wear and is inspired by the tropics.
 Lubica is also recognized for her partnership with international recording artist Tami Chynn in opening a female boutique named Belle in Kingston, Jamaica and also their collaboration in designing the award-winning Anuna collection.

 Biography

 Education

 After moving from Slovakia at age fourteen to live with her father in Canada, Lubica attended Loretto College School before graduating to the University of Toronto where she studied arts management before transferring to Ryerson University to study fashion design.
 She graduated from Ryerson in 2006 with a Bachelor of Design.